heyitsbench/mod-ptr-changes/.github/README.md

 # Updates

-The PTR updates at 0AM and 0PM, any changes applied to this module will go live once it restarts after the update is done.
+The PTR updates at 0AM and 0PM daily, any changes applied to this module will go live once it restarts after the update is done.